zeke-xie/Positive-Negative-Momentum/README.md

 The official PyTorch Implementations of Positive-Negative Momentum Optimizers.

 The algortihms are proposed in our paper:
 [Positive-Negative Momentum: Manipulating Stochastic Gradient Noise to Improve Generalization](https://arxiv.org/abs/2103.17182), which is accepted by ICML 2021.
-We fixed several notation typos in the updated arxiv version.
+In the updated arxiv version, we fixed several notation typos that appeared in the ICML version due to the notation conflicts.

 # Why Positive-Negative Momentum?